 “I just don’t see why Mary is such a big deal for Catholics,” she said.
-“I mean, she was the vessel the Son used to some into the world, but even still . . .”
+“I mean, she was the vessel the Son used to come into the world, but even still . . .”

 My eyebrows shot up.
-Although some Church Fathers did refer to Mary as a “holy vessel,” I could tell this woman meant that Mary was a “mere vessel”—nothing to be praised in any special way.
+Although some Church Fathers did refer to Mary as a “holy vessel,” I could tell that this woman meant that Mary was a “mere vessel”—nothing to be praised in any special way.

-“So, you think Mary was merely a vessel God used to become man,” I replied.
+“So you think Mary was merely a vessel God used to become man,” I replied.
 “Tell me, if we did a DNA test on Jesus and Mary, would they be related?”

 “No, I don’t think so.”

 When I heard this response, I was floored.
 But upon further reflection, I saw how this attitude corresponded to a common Protestant undervaluing of Mary and her role as the Mother of God.
 How can we expect someone to grasp the fittingness of something like the Immaculate Conception if she doesn’t understand the most basic fact about Mary’s divine maternity—what makes her worthy of veneration in the first place?

 The One whom she conceived as man by the Holy Spirit, who truly became her Son according to the flesh, was none other than the Father’s eternal Son, the second person of the Holy Trinity.
 Hence the Church confesses that Mary is truly “Mother of God” (495).